 MaxSold describes itself as a “local antique auction on your computer or smartphone with a chance to buy all things early, vintage and unique.”
 The internet drives what the company does every day.
 It helps sellers turn unwanted antique and vintage collectibles and household items into cash — and buyers to score new treasures from the comfort of their sofas.

-To succeed in the competitive online auction world, one thing was certain: MaxSold needed a powerful cloud computing infrastructure to keep sales flowing efficiently and customers on both sides of the transaction securely connected.
+To succeed in the competitive online auction world, one thing was certain: MaxSold needed powerful cloud infrastructure services to keep sales flowing efficiently and customers on both sides of the transaction securely connected.
+Secure cloud computing wasn't merely a nice option.
+It was a must.

 The company had been operating two domains, MaxSold and YouBidLocal, both hosted by its private data center/network provider on physical hardware.
 This arrangement created multiple pain points for the auctioneer, including...